Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids daily.

 Every day, the kidneys filter around 120-150 quarts of fluid.

-Of these, approximately 1-2 quarts are removed from the body in the form of urine, and the rest is recovered by the bloodstream.
+Of these, approximately 1-2 quarts are removed from the body in the form of urine, and the bloodstream recovers the rest.

 Water is essential for the kidneys to function.